1547 Castle of Heidleberg on the Rhine

-Le Blond - LB 27, CL 51.
-An important castle has been at Heidleberg since 1214 but when the King moving the administration centre to Munich in the late 1600’s the castle fell into disrepair.
-It became an important tourist site made popular by many Victorian artists including J M W Turner who painted the view of the castle and river many times.
+Print: Print: LB 27, CL 51 – An important castle had been at Heidleberg for hundreds of years but with the King moving the administration centre to Munich in the late 1600’s the castle fell into disrepair.
+It became an important site, Turner painted the view of the castle and river many times.
 In the mid 1850’s the castle started to be restored and lighting was installed in 1860.
+An old heritage site that was obviously still of great interest at this period.

-This was used as an illustration to Peacock, Mansfield & Sons' pocket-book The New Forget-me-not or Ladies' Fashionable Remembrancer for 1852.
-In that state, under the print is the title and on the left "Printed in oil colours by Le Blond & Co." and on the right "Licencees, London."
+This was used as an illustration to Peacock, Mansfield & Sons' pocket-book The New Forget-me-not or Ladies' Fashionable Remembrancer for 1852

 Above it is the front of the Chapel of St. Udalrick, and on the left of this is the octagon tower of the horloge.